 The Ontario security guard test can be taken at some DriveTest centres across Ontario.
 To find testing locations, register and learn more go to: www.ontariosecuritytesting.ca.

 Within five business days of completing the test, your test results will be available.
-If you obtain a score of at least 62%, you will be provided with an Ontario testing completion number to include in your application for a licence.
+If you obtain a score of at least 62%, you will be provided with an Ontario testing completion number to include in your application for a license.

 You may submit your application online through your ServiceOntario account or by mail.
 Applications are not accepted at in-person ServiceOntario counters.